Have you ever come across the term "Holy Week" and wanted to know more, but didn't know where to begin?

 Many churches try to include a reading or sermon of the whole Passion narrative.
 People in the building might only attend this service and the following Sunday.
 This is a chance to offer everyone present the whole story of the crucifixion.

-Also known as Fig Monday, this day of Holy Week features Jesus cursing a fig tree for not bearing fruit, causing it to whither.
+Also known as Holy Monday, this day of Holy Week features Jesus cursing a fig tree for not bearing fruit, causing it to whither.
 Jesus also drives the moneychangers out of the Temple and addresses challenges to His authority.

-If you are a pastor or ministry leader, you could livestream a brief video of you reading Matthew 21:12-27 › Perhaps encourage viewers to light a candle and sit in silence, reflecting on Jesus declaring that faith can move mountains.
+If you are a pastor or ministry leader, you could livestream a brief video of you reading Matthew 21:12-27.
+Perhaps encourage viewers to light a candle and sit in silence, reflecting on Jesus declaring that faith can move mountains.

 Some believers eat dried figs as part of their routine for the day, reflecting on the judgment coming for all those who reject Christ.

-The parable of the wise and foolish virgins is often reflected upon for Tuesday of Holy Week.
 The theme of this day is vigilance, making sure we are all prepared for the coming of the Bridegroom.

-You could send a message to your members encouraging them to read Matthew 23:1-25:30 › alone or together as a family.
+You could send a message to your members encouraging them to read Matthew 23:1-25:30 alone or together as a family.
 Then prompt them to ask Jesus to help them remain vigilant and ready for His return.

 Also called Holy Wednesday or Good Wednesday.
 This was the day that Judas’ scheme to betray Jesus was formed after he met with the priests.
 The name comes from the fact that Judas was a traitor or “spy” among the disciples.